slazav/mapsoft2-libs/read_words/Readme.md

  - If lc parameter is true then all Latin characters are converted to lower case.

+ - If raw parameter is true, read everything as a single string, without processing special characters.
+This is useful if one wants to read a single "line" which can be sent to another program which uses read_words to read it.

 ```c++
 std::vector<std::string> read_words(
    std::istream & ss, int line_num[] = NULL, const bool lc=false);